NVent Electric

-NVent Electric (stylized as nVent) is a British multinational company providing electrical connection and enclosure products.
+NVent Electric plc (stylized as nVent) is an American-British multinational company providing electrical connection and enclosure products.
 The company designs, manufactures, markets, and services products used to connect, protect, and manage electrical systems in commercial, industrial, residential, infrastructure, and data center applications.

-NVent is headquartered in London, with significant operational offices in Minneapolis, Minnesota, United States.
+NVent is headquartered in London, with its United States operational office headquartered in Minneapolis, Minnesota, United States.

 History

-nVent traces its origins to several legacy brands that predate the company's 2018 formation.
-One of its oldest predecessors, the Electric Railway Improvement Company (later known as ERICO), was founded in 1903.
-In 1945, the HOFFMAN brand introduced an automatic press guard device, and in 1972, Raychem developed the first self-regulating heat-tracing cable.

-The modern company was established when Pentair separated its Electrical business in 2018, creating nVent Electric plc as an independent, publicly traded entity. nVent began trading on the New York Stock Exchange on May 1, 2018, under the ticker symbol NVT.
+nVent was established when Pentair separated its electrical business in 2018, creating nVent Electric plc as an independent, publicly traded entity. nVent began trading on the New York Stock Exchange on May 1, 2018, under the ticker symbol NVT.

 Following the spin-off, nVent pursued a strategy of targeted acquisitions and portfolio reshaping.
 In 2019, it acquired Eldon Enclosures, a Swedish manufacturer of electrical enclosures, expanding its product portfolio and distribution network across EMEA.

-In August 2024, nVent announced an agreement to sell its Thermal Management business, including the Raychem and Tracer brands, to funds managed by Brookfield Asset Management for approximately US$1.7 billion, as part of its strategy to focus on core electrical connection and protection offerings.
+In August 2024, nVent announced an agreement to sell its thermal management business, including the Raychem and Tracer brands, to funds managed by Brookfield Asset Management for approximately US$1.7 billion, as part of its strategy to focus on core electrical connection and protection offerings.

 In March 2025, nVent announced the acquisition of the Electrical Products Group business of Avail Infrastructure Solutions for approximately US$975 million, adding switchgear, bus systems, and control building products.
 The transaction was completed in May 2025.